yaroslav-gwit/HosterJails/README.md

 #### Then logout for the changes to apply, log back in and run this oneliner.
 Run the script as root, *sudo* is not supported at the moment.
 For FreeBSD 12:<br>
-<code>curl https://raw.githubusercontent.com/yaroslav-gwit/freebsd-wordpress-autoinstaller/main/wordpress-installation-freebsd12.sh | bash - </code>
+<code>curl -s https://raw.githubusercontent.com/yaroslav-gwit/freebsd-wordpress-autoinstaller/main/wordpress-installation-freebsd12.sh | bash - </code>